“Content is King!”

 #4: Identify the best content channels for your business and create content accordingly

 Some brands play the ‘more the merrier’ game when it comes to Content Marketing.
 Large, established firms have the money and resources to devise a content strategy that straddles multiple channels and media.
-These are the firms who have blogs, Facebook pages, Instagram accounts and Pinterest boards, and even send out newsletters and WhatsApp messages on a regular basis.
+These are the firms that have blogs, Facebook pages, Instagram accounts, and Pinterest boards, and even send out newsletters and WhatsApp messages on a regular basis.

 If you don’t have the wherewithal to do all this, you don’t have to!
 Be strategic about where you want to create your online presence by answering the following questions:

 - What kind of business are you in?

 - Where are you most likely to be most successful with Content Marketing?

 Focus on a few channels, figure out what’s working, and expand from there rather than trying everything at once.
 For this, analytics tools are very useful.
 Then think about the types of content you need to create.
 Check out what other successful content is out there for inspiration (no plagiarism!).